GC-DRI/DRI26/data-literacies.md

 The concept of **open data** emerged in the digital era, but has some important precendents.
 In the 1940's, sociologist Robert King Merton advocated for making research data freely and publicly available.

-Open data are forms of **digital commons** - they are resources available for shared use ...
+Open data are forms of **digital commons** - they are resources available freely shared and reused.

 <!-- TODO Explain out open data history & genealogy -->